SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex3/readme.md

 4. Save ![save icon](images/adt_save.png) and activate ![activate icon](images/adt_activate.png) the changes.

-5. To finish de definition, you need to declare the required method in behavior implementation class.
+5. To complete the definition, you need to declare the required method in behavior implementation class.
 You can use the ADT Quick Fix to do that.

    Set the cursor on the statement **`create;`** and press **Ctrl+1** to open the **Quick Assist** view.